rzl-ds/gu511/README.md

 ### running locally

-if you would like to run these locally, you simply need to download the files and make sure youre local `python` environment meets the pre-requisites. the primary requirement is that you be running `python` version 3.4+, and that you have the `jupyter` package installed. in addition to that you will likely need to install different packages in order to execute different notebooks, and I
+if you would like to run these locally, you simply need to download the files and make sure your local `python` environment meets the pre-requisites. the primary requirement is that you be running `python` version 3.4+, and that you have the `jupyter` package installed. in addition to that you will likely need to install different packages in order to execute different notebooks, and I